Rachnerd/angular2/README.md

 Refactor all Person return types to T.
 ```

-We've specified that GenericService returns objects from the server of type T.
+We've specified that GenericRestService returns objects from the server of type T.
 Type T will be determined by the service that will inherit the GenericRestService.

 ###### Inheritance

-GenericRestService will serve like a superclass so we are never going to use it by itself.
+GenericRestService will serve like a superclass so we are not going to use it by itself.
 This means that the string can be provided the normal way (without injection).

 ```